 Surgery Payment

-The amount of Surgery Payment and the conditions that apply are described in Section C, Condition 2.5.
-Surgery Payment only applies to a Life Insured if stated in the Policy Schedule or any endorsement.
+The amount of Surgery Payment and the conditions that apply are described in Condition 2.5 of Section C. Surgery Payment only applies to a Life Insured if stated in the Policy Schedule or any endorsement.

 Term of Cover